-While river blindness is transmitted by the black fly and lymphatic filariasis is transmitted by the mosquito, both diseases are caused by an infection of the filarial worm that can be treated with the same medication – Mectizan®.
-The World Health Organization recommends coordinating treatment for river blindness and lymphatic filariasis because the two diseases often appear together in communities.
+While river blindness is transmitted by the black fly and LF is transmitted by the mosquito, both are caused by an infection of the filarial worm that can be treated with the same medication – Mectizan®.
+By adding albendazole, a common de-worming medication, in areas where LF is present, both diseases could be successfully treated together, efficiently and cost-effectively.